crosetto/TupleKeywordArguments/README.md

 ```
 We implement this kind of tuple from scratch, and we can do it in relatively few lines of code.

+DISCLAIMER: this code is not safe for use in production, since I omitted all the protections for the sake of clarity.

 ## Tuple

 We start by defining our own tuple.
 To this end: